How to Choose the Right CNA Program near Prentiss Mississippi

-The Duties of a Nursing Assistant
+The Job of a CNA

 - Providing basic services to patients

-- Measuring patient’s vital signs
+- Checking patient’s vital signs

 - Keeping a record of patient’s health status